 Normally Emergency Services will see your number when you call 999 or 112.
 They may read it back to check it.
 They may try to call you back on the number.

-However, there are some where cases Emergency Service will see a different telephone number when you call 999 or 112.
+However, there are some cases where Emergency Service will see a different telephone number when you call 999 or 112.

-If you have a "presentation" number with us, where you normally give out a different calling line identity for calls, Emergency Serves will not see that but will normally see the number we have assigned to your service.
+If you have a "presentation" number with us, where you normally give out a different calling line identity for calls, Emergency Services will not see that but will normally see the number we have assigned to your service.

 If you are calling from a mobile using our SIP2SIM SIMs then they will see what looks like a normal mobile number which you may not recognise.
 This may vary depending on the network you are on and may not be possible for them to call back.